10 Things You're Doing That Will Get You Kicked Off an Airplane

 You might want to be a little more careful about your in-air behavior.

 As viral videos and news stories of misbehaving celebrities have made clear, if you make the wrong impression on a plane, you might get booted.
 Most of us probably imagine that such things could not happen to us—we aren't the types prone to starting fights or packing contraband into our carry-on bags.
-But you might be surprised by the range of behaviors that could get you kicked off, sometimes even small infractions.
+But you might be surprised by the range of behaviors that could get you kicked off, sometimes even the smallest infractions.
 Here are 10 things you should avoid unless you want to find yourself grounded.
-For more on in-flight don'ts, check out these 15 Things You Should Never Do On An Airplane.

 One of the first things you might do as you settle in for a long flight is to pull off your shoes and get comfy.
-You can still do this, but be cautious that your feet don't smell (see above) and you'll want to put those shoes back on if you head to the bathroom.
+You can still do this, but be cautious that your feet don't smell.
+You should also put those shoes—or a pair of slippers—back on if you head to the bathroom.
 But whatever you do, don't go barefoot, which some airlines view as worthy of removal.

 Whether due to drunkenness or a bug you picked during your travels, if flight attendants get a sense that you're about to puke, they're not going to want you on the plane.
 Those barf bags only do so much and, as crummy as you feel, do you really need to subject a few hundred other people to your illness?
-And for more on flight attendants, check out these 20 Things Flight Attendants Are Never Allowed to Do.
+We think not.

 The flight attendant is not going to pull out a scale or anything, but, as Delta puts it, if you are "unable to sit in a seat with the seatbelt fastened," you can be removed.
 For big guys, that usually means buying two seats and getting a seatbelt extension to ensure that they fit and can buckle up.